|Sunset over the Saint Johns River in the Historic San Marco district (Jacksonville, Florida)|

 |There should be three types of weather: sunny, sunny and sunny. ha.|

 5. Your umbrella becomes the child you never had and you are constantly being vigilant over it.
 And you don’t let it out of your sight when you place it in a public umbrella stand (in a library or any other public place).
 It may not be there when you go to leave!
 (True story)

 6. If you have to dry your clothes outside, you will do everything in your power to ensure they don’t get rained on while hanging up!
-Which may mean waking up in the middle of the night to take clothes off the clothesline because you *thought* you heard rain start to come down.
+This may mean waking up in the middle of the night to take clothes off the clothesline because you * think* you heard rain start to come down.
 Better safe than sorry!